StadynR/object-detection-soft-eng/README.md

 # Troubleshooting
 Bugs can be reported in the issue tracker on our GitHub repo: https://github.com/StadynR/object-detection-soft-eng/...
 # License
-This project is licensed under the GNU GPLv3.
+This project is licensed under the MIT License.
 See the LICENSE file for the full license information.